fdgbt/42_lem_in/README.md

 L11-end L12-end
 ```

-To conclude, the number of lines determines the number of laps taken from the simulation to transfert all the ants from the start room to the end room.
+To conclude, the number of lines determines the number of laps taken by the simulation to transfert all the ants from the start room to the end room.
 In the example above, 9 lines (laps) were necessary.

 ## Install